Archana-santha/Microsoft365-Admin-Labs/03-Entra ID/01-Users, Groups & License Management/README.md

 ## Real-World Application

-In a help desk or IT support role, you would manage scenarios like:
+In a help desk or IT support role, would manage scenarios like:

 - **Employee Onboarding:** Create user account, assign to appropriate groups, assign license, provision mailbox and services
 - **License Management:** Assign E1/E3/E5 based on role, monitor license usage, reclaim licenses from inactive users